snakajima/AJMax.js/README.md

 1. createServer() - it creates a Server object and returns it

-The Server object has only one method
+The Server object has one method

-1. serve(request, response) - checks if the request is a AJMax event and emits it if necessary and return true.
-Otherwise it returns false.
+1. serve(request, response) - checks if the request is a AJMax event and emits an event if it is and return true.
+Otherwise, it returns false.

-The Server object is an EventEmitter and emit events (application specific).
+The Server object is an EventEmitter and emit events.
+Events are all application specific.

 DBI syntax
 ----------